Marie-L1/To-do/README.md

 I had to research how to save data to a local server using JavaScript and how to display the data whenever I open the website.
 Which was a good skill to learn and suprisingly easy.
 I also researched how to use GitHub and how to push code to GitHub.
 This was the part I struggled with the most, but I feel that I learnt a lot and gained more confidence in using GitHub.
 I think in the furture, once I develop more skills and feel more confident, I would create a page similar to what I made.
-But I would add other components for studying, like a timer and other applications that would keep the user focused on their tasks.
+But I would add other components for studying or working, like a timer or a points system implemented into the system, where they can collect points from each task they complete.